hbc/NGS_Data_Analysis_Course/sessionV/lessons/01_Intro_chipseq_and_setup.md

 ## Experimental design and library preparation

-Several steps are involved for the library preparation of protein-bound DNA fragments for sequencing.
+Several steps are involved in the library preparation of protein-bound DNA fragments for sequencing:

 ![exp_workflow](../img/chipseq_experimental_workflow.png)